Stussyx/auto-annotated-portfolio/content/pages/projects/project-one.md

   This course, offered by Microsoft on Coursera, provided a comprehensive introduction to the principles and practices of User Interface (UI) and User Experience (UX) Design.
 It covered key concepts such as user-centered design, wireframing, prototyping, usability testing, and design tools.
-With a focus on creating intuitive and engaging user interfaces, the course emphasized practical skills and real-world applications.
 featuredImage:
   type: ImageBlock
   url: /images/Microsoft-story.jpg